About

 Community Engagement

-Community Based Organizations offer a valuable connection to communities and the people living in those communicates within the watershed, and through partnerships with these groups, the CARP program will involve many voices and perspectives within the watershed.
+Community organizations offer a valuable connection to communities and the people living in those communicates within the watershed, and through partnerships with these groups, the CARP program will involve many voices and perspectives within the watershed.

 For questions or additional information about community engagement opportunities, contact Emily Fuentes at (951) 354-4256 or via the below form.